micmejia/bible-dump/NKJV/Numbers/Num 20.md

 Then the Lord spoke to Moses and Aaron, "Because you did not believe Me, to hallow Me in the eyes of the children of Israel, therefore you shall not bring this assembly into the land which I have given them."

 ###### 13
-This _was_ the water of [^b]Meribah, because the children of Israel contended with the Lord, and He was hallowed among them. ## Passage Through Edom Refused
+This _was_ the water of Meribah, because the children of Israel contended with the Lord, and He was hallowed among them. ## Passage Through Edom Refused

 ###### 14
 Now Moses sent messengers from Kadesh to the king of Edom.
 "Thus says your brother Israel: 'You know all the hardship that has befallen us,

 ###### 15
-how our fathers went down to Egypt, and we dwelt in Egypt a long time, and the Egyptians [^c]afflicted us and our fathers.
+how our fathers went down to Egypt, and we dwelt in Egypt a long time, and the Egyptians afflicted us and our fathers.

 ###### 16
 When we cried out to the Lord, He heard our voice and sent the Angel and brought us up out of Egypt; now here we are in Kadesh, a city on the edge of your border.